minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 - Scalability is linked but different to High Availability

 - Let's deep dive into the distinction, using a call center as an example

+### Vertical Scalability

+- Vertically scalability means increasing the size of the instance
+- For example, your application runs on a t2.micro
+- Scaling t